-In connection with the offering of the 2024 Notes, we entered into the 2024 Capped Calls with certain counterparties covering, subject to anti-dilution adjustments, approximately 3.4 million shares of our common stock and are generally expected to offset the potential economic dilution of our common stock up to the initial cap price.
-The 2024 Capped Calls have an initial strike price of \$73.40 per share, subject to certain adjustments, which corresponds to the initial conversion price of the 2024 Notes, and an initial cap price of \$106.76 per share, subject to certain adjustments.
-As of December 31, 2022, all of the 2024 Capped Calls remained outstanding.
+In connection with the offering of the 2024 Notes, we entered into privately-negotiated capped call transactions (the "2024 Capped Calls") with certain counterparties covering, subject to anti-dilution adjustments, approximately 3.4 million shares of our common stock and are generally expected to offset the potential economic dilution of our common stock up to the initial cap price.
+The 2024 Capped Calls have an initial strike price of \$73.40 per share - subject to certain adjustments, which corresponds to the initial conversion price of the 2024 Notes - and an initial cap price of \$106.76 per share, subject to certain adjustments.
+As of December 31, 2023, all of the 2024 Capped Calls remained outstanding.

-In connection with the offering of the 2026 Notes, we entered into the 2026 Capped Calls with certain counterparties covering, subject to anti-dilution adjustments, approximately 6.9 million shares of our common stock and are generally expected to offset the potential economic dilution of our common stock up to the initial cap price.
-The 2026 Capped Calls have an initial strike price of \$166.23 per share subject to certain adjustments, which corresponds to the initial conversion price of the 2026 Notes - and an initial cap price of \$233.31 per share, subject to certain adjustments.
-As of December 31, 2022, all of the 2026 Capped Calls remained outstanding.
+In connection with the offering of the 2026 Notes, we entered into privately-negotiated capped call transactions (the "2026 Capped Calls") with certain counterparties covering, subject to anti-dilution adjustments, approximately 6.9 million shares of our common stock and are generally expected to offset the potential economic dilution of our common stock up to the initial cap price.
+The 2026 Capped Calls have an initial strike price of \$166.23 per share - subject to certain adjustments, which corresponds to the initial conversion price of the 2026 Notes - and an initial cap price of \$233.31 per share, subject to certain adjustments.
+As of December 31, 2023, all of the 2026 Capped Calls remained outstanding.